katzenpost/katzenpost/drafts/zcash_send.rst

      | Sender |  --->  | Provider |  --->  |  Mix  |  --->  |  Mix  |  ---> | Provider |
      `--------'        `----------'        `-------'        `-------'       '----------'

-The Kaetzchen JSON request is parsed and the transaction blob is submitted using the zcashd client RPC.
+On the "server side", the Provider receives the Sphinx packet and decrypts it's payload and then passes the plaintext to the "Zcash Submission Provider-side Service" module which parses the JSON blob and submits the transaction blob to the Zcash blockchain using the zcashd client RPC.
 No receipt or acknowledgement is produced.
-Handling Zcash transaction failures and the like is out of scope.
+Handling any kind of failure is out of scope.

 2.1 Protocol Goals